May Teaching Calendar

-Teaching ideas and activities to celebrate the month of May including Vesak Day, World Bee Day, Hedgehog Awareness Day, Whitsun, National Sun Awareness Week and more!
+Teaching ideas and activities to celebrate the month of May including VE Day, Vesak, World Bee Day, Hedgehog Awareness Day, Whitsun, National Sun Awareness Week and more!

 Featured